anglyan/anglyan.github.io/docs/research/simulations.md

 emphasize enough how important it is for a scientist/engineer to learn how to code.
 And you are really primed for it: one of the hardest aspect of learning how to code is to find a motivation to do it.
-Otherwise it often becomes an academic exercise.
+Otherwise it often becomes an academic exercise that is likely to fail unless you have a strong driving force (as we say in Spanish, the graveyard is full of good intentions).

 In your case, you already have hundreds of interesting problems that you can use as motivation to learn: reading files and automatically plotting the data, building a simple simulation that you can validate with another tool or an analytical solution, learning how to process data so that you don't have to